ocaml/dune/doc/dune-files.rst

                   (best object)
                   (best shared_object)))

-The extensions for the various linking modes are choosen as follow:
+The extensions for the various linking modes are chosen as follows:

 ================ ============= =================
 compilation mode binary kind   extensions